안녕하세요! 토미입니다.

 The last thing is to add a nuance of regret.
 To do this, you can use -는데 and say 만났었는데.

-If you choose this, the sentence will mean “I hope I can see her,” which is different from what we wanted to say.
+If you choose this, the sentence will mean, “I hope I can see her,” which differs from what we wanted to say.

 Therefore, this is incorrect.